Geometric aspects of rank-3 vector bundles over surfaces and 2-plane distributions on 5-manifolds: Projective surfaces rank four linear systems of PDE in the plane

-It follows from Proposition \ref{prop-projective_invariants} that generically, a projective surface $\Sigma \subset \mathbb{P}^3$ is determined up to automorphism by the projective metric $\varphi$ and cubic form $\Phi$.
-As a reminder, we say that such a surface is \emph{very general}; in this case, we have $bc \neq 0$, and $b,c$ do not depend on any auxiliary parameters.
-It is important to note that even in this case, $b,c$ do \emph{not} always determine the data $(\Sigma,\psi)$ of both the surface \emph{and} an immersion $\psi : \Sigma \to \mathbb{P}^3$ uniquely up to projective automorphism.
+It follows from Proposition \ref{prop-projective_invariants} that very generally, a projective surface $\Sigma \subset \mathbb{P}^3$ is determined up to automorphism by the projective metric $\varphi$ and cubic form $\Phi$.
+In this case, we have $bc \neq 0$, and $b,c$ do not depend on any auxiliary parameters.
 Inherently, the canonical system (\ref{eq-canonical_sys}) is sensitive to the choice of immersion; this data is reflected in $\mu,\nu$, as will be explained below.
 This distinction becomes crucial when considering global aspects of the immersion $\psi$, particularly in the complex analytic category where it is common to immerse surfaces in projective space by Fuchsian systems of PDEs.
 In this case, fundamental solutions of the canonical system are multivalued, and it is of great importance to understand both the local and global aspects of the associated monodromy groups and their representation on fibres of the bundle $E$.
-See for example Sasaki \& Yoshida \cite{MR996019}, Hara, Sasaki, \& Yoshida \cite{MR1040172}, Matsumoto, Sasaki \& Yoshida \cite{MR1136204}, Clingher, Doran, \& Malmendier, Malmendier \& the second author \cite{MR4494119}, etc. Even in the case that one is only concerned with the geometry of the surface $\Sigma$ itself, there is still the chance that one may deform the surface $\Sigma$ while keeping the projective metric $\varphi$ and the cubic $\Phi$ the same.
+See for example Sasaki \& Yoshida \cite{MR996019}, Hara, Sasaki, \& Yoshida \cite{MR1040172}, Matsumoto, Sasaki \& Yoshida \cite{MR1136204}, Clingher, Doran, \& Malmendier \cite{MR3767270}, Malmendier \& the second author \cite{MR4494119}, etc. Even in the case that one is only concerned with the geometry of the surface $\Sigma$ itself, there is still the chance that one may deform the surface $\Sigma$ while keeping the projective metric $\varphi$ and the cubic $\Phi$ the same.
 Such surfaces are called \emph{projectively applicable}, and were studied for example by Cartan \cite{Cartan_1920}.
 This geometric behavior is unique in dimension two.
 We will give more detail in \S \ref{sss-proj_applicable}.
 There is a very rough stratification of projective surfaces based on the relative vanishing of the invariants $\varphi,\Phi$, the proofs of which and references can be found in many places.
 See for example \cite{MR2216951} and references therein.